energywebfoundation/challenge/applications/ew-ocean-ai-bridge.md

     - If I fork from other projects to make some of this, is there a specific licensse type that I'm limited to using?

     - Are there any specific open source platforms, projects or repositories I cannot utilize in making this?

+    - Is EWAI "part of" EW-DOS or is it separate.
+If separate, even non EW-DOS IOT devices might send data into it

     - This project is a CONCEPTUAL PROTOTYPE (demonstrating end-to-end EW-DOS -> OCEAN connenctivity).
 Not included: